Emanuel Dening

-Fernando Emanuel Dening (born 4 July 1988 in Goya) is an Argentine football striker who plays for Club Agropecuario Argentino.
+Fernando Emanuel Dening (born 4 July 1988 in Goya) is an Argentine football striker who plays for San Miguel.

 Career

 Dening came through the Newell's Old Boys youth development system to make his debut on 21 August 2009 coming on as a 74th-minute substitute in a 0–1 away win against Independiente.
 He appeared as a substitute in several more games during the Apertura 2009 tournament.